dkbhaskaran/Learning/CPP/Learning.md

 };
 ```

-* TIDBIT : There are STL functions that are empty like unary_function or binary_function.
-Typically classes inherit from these and due to empty base optimization these do not add to size.*
+***Tidbit : There are STL functions that are empty like unary_function or binary_function.
+Typically classes inherit from these and due to empty base optimization these do not add to size.***

 Thus private inheritance is justified when there are
 1. two classes not related by is-a where one either needs access to the protected members of another or needs to redefine one or more of its virtual functions.